airsonic-advanced/airsonic-advanced/README.md

         - Play queue that took about 800s to render in the browser, can now render in < 1s
       - Allow optional paging and accessible searching within tables
     - Customize generated cover art thumbnail quality
+    - Ability to show and display more track fields in playlists, playqueue and file browse mode
+    - Sort tracks in browse mode
+    - Option to show header row for track fields
 - Bugfixes:
   - Several race condition fixes
   - Consistency checks and refactors